 The job is illegal and the phones don’t exist – so stay away from ‘opportunities’ like these that might seem too good to be true.

-WA ScamNet has received reports from victims losing money to the fake Facebook page Alger Link Gadgets.
-They claim to have a location at the Westfield Whitford City Shopping Centre but this is not true.
-The page has since been removed by Facebook.
+WA ScamNet previously received reports from victims losing money to the fake Facebook page Alger Link Gadgets which claimed to have a location at the Westfield Whitford City Shopping Centre.This is not true and the page has been removed by Facebook.

 - Be wary of websites selling goods well below market prices.

-- Be wary of online retailers who accept bank transfers as their only method of payment.
+- Be cautious of online retailers who accept bank transfers as their only method of payment

 - Use payment methods such as credit card or PayPal which allow you to dispute transactions when you do not receive the goods or something else goes wrong.